-Vitamin A is vital for healthy skin, organs, bones, or even fertility.
+Vitamin A is vital for healthy skin, organs, bones, and fertility.

-However, most people do not know that there are no plant sources of active vitamin A in the form of retinol.
+However, most people do not know that there are no active vitamin A plant foods containing retinol.

 Find out which foods are the highest in vitamin A and how your body can adequately absorb the potent micronutrient.

 Our bodies require several vitamins to function sustainably.
-Among the most critical essential vitamins are the A, B, C, and D vitamins.
+The most critical essential vitamins are A, B, C, and D.

 Ideally, you meet the needs for these vitamins by consuming whole foods.

 Although it is involved in as many – if not more – vital functions of our body as the other micronutrients, few people are aware of vitamin A’s health benefits.

 For example, vitamin A is necessary to ensure the following critical tasks of the human body:

 - Maintenance of vision